cms-opendata-workshop/workshop-lesson-tagandprobe/index.md

 > - [ROOT CERN](https://root.cern/install/) 6.22 or later installed.
 > - A basic understanding of terminal commands.
 {: .prereq}

-> ## Challenge
->
-> Welcome.
-In this lesson you will:
-> - Learn whatTag & Probe method is.
-> - A simple way to measure efficiency.
-> - Learn two method of signal extraction from a dataset.
-> - Learn how to use efficiency measurement tools.
-{: .challenge}

 {% include links.md %}